dexie/dexie-website/cloud/docs/cli.md

 #### Electron apps

-Electron apps are whitelisted as "app:<Application Name>", where "Application Name" will be included in OTP email messages as information for the user about the app that the OTP should be used in and a warning from using it on other apps or web sites (to make user aware of phishing attacks).
+Electron apps are whitelisted as "app:&lt;Application Name&gt;", where "Application Name" will be included in OTP email messages as information for the user about the app that the OTP should be used in and a warning from using it on other apps or web sites (to make user aware of phishing attacks).
 As Electron apps provide a "file:" based origin to its servers, there is currently no way to distinguish between different electron apps using the same DB.
 There is therefore no point having more than one "app:" based origin.
 Future versions may provide a way for multiple electron apps using the same DB though.

 #### Samples
 ```